 ● Unable to get water from a tank or standing water source

-Direct pumps require bearings and pump seals, which will eventually fail.
-According to the experience of many pond installers, the failure rate of direct drive pumps is faster than similarly mixed flow pumps.
+Direct-drive pumps require bearings and pump seals, which will eventually fail.
+According to the experience of many pond installers, the failure rate of direct-drive pumps is faster than similarly mixed flow pumps.
 These type of pumps require a certain amount of back pressure to achieve their maximum capacity.
 This means that the actual service life of the pump is longer and it performs better when the pump reaches about half of its maximum lifting capacity (head pressure).
-Using a direct drive pump on a ground filter or water flow will require the use of a flow reducer to prevent premature damage to the pump seals and bearings.
+Using a direct-drive pump on a ground filter or water flow will require the use of a flow reducer to prevent premature damage to the pump seals and bearings.